-Since a voltage regulator offers a controlled and steady voltage for the microprocessor, you may power Arduino Nano in two ways:
+Since a voltage regulator offers a controlled and steady voltage for the microprocessor, you may power Arduino Nano in 3 ways:

 - Mini USB cable: The USB cable is the most common and therefore the simplest way to power the Arduino Nano board.
-The basic USB link provides 5V and allows for a total current draw of 100mA;
+The basic USB link provides 5V & 3.3V to the board and allows for a total current draw of 100mA;

 - VIN pin and battery: If the electric current usage is greater than 100mA, the Arduino Nano should be powered by the VIN pin.
-The voltage must be in the range of 5 to 12 volts.
-As a result, you will use an external 9-Volt battery to power the Nano board;
+The voltage must be in the range of 5 to 20 volts.
+As a result, you can use an external 9-Volt battery to power the Nano board;

 Arduino Nano Power Consumption